paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

     limit_used_places: u32,
     /// The maximum total size of the messages that can be pending in the channel at once.
     limit_used_bytes: u32,
+    /// The maximum message size that could be put into the channel.
+    limit_message_size: u32,
     /// The current number of messages pending in the channel.
     /// Invariant: should be less or equal to `limit_used_places`.
     used_places: u32,